 The dreaded “R-word” appears to be back!
 Investors and business owners are concerned that a recession is likely in 2023, induced by the rapid policy tightening that the Federal Reserve (Fed) must now implement to quell the accelerating inflation we witnessed during the first quarter this year.
-On top of continued strong consumer demand, inflation pressures were boosted by continued supply chain disruptions —the war in Ukraine has pressured food and energy prices, and the renewed COVID-19 lockdown in China has renewed port backlogs.
-Inflation expectations are becoming unanchored from the 2% level the Fed targets to fulfill its mandate of price stability — due to wage growth of over 5% in a tightening labor and 8% annualized growth in various price indices.
+On top of continued strong consumer demand, inflation pressures were boosted by continued supply chain disruptions — the war in Ukraine has pressured food and energy prices, and the renewed COVID-19 lockdown in China has renewed port backlogs.
+Inflation expectations are becoming unanchored from the 2% level the Fed targets to fulfill its mandate of price stability — due to wage growth of over 5% in a tightening labor market and 8% annualized growth in various price indices.

 As result, shorter-term interest rates have risen sharply, approaching the levels of long-term interest rates, causing the yield curve to flatten, and even briefly inverting over several maturities.
 As we have written elsewhere¹, a significant and sustained inversion of the yield curve is an ominous signal — one that typically presages a recession 12 to 18 months hence.
 For us, it is such an important and reliable forward-looking message from the bond market that we incorporate it explicitly into our assessment of the valuation of stocks compared to bonds.
 In this assessment, a significant and sustained yield curve inversion causes our criteria to predict stocks will be more expensive due to the possibility that the Fed will push the economy into a recession to keep inflation expectations in check.